VENENA: A Deceptive Visual Encryption Framework for Wireless Semantic Secrecy

 \subsection{DECEPTIVE VISUAL ENCRYPTION}

 To enhance the security of the visual encryption scheme, we propose a novel framework called \ac{venena}, which leverages the concept of \ac{pld} and image poisoning.
 As shown in Fig.\ref{subfig:venena}, instead of simply sending an image with the message-associated semantic tag, \emph{Alice} first randomly generates a falsified message, which is then visual-encoded into a correspondingly tagged image, which we call the \emph{original image}.
 This image serves as a deceptive message, since it carries deceptive semantics.
 It is then processed with a poisoning network in such a way, that the \emph{poisoned image} at output shall be classified with the true semantic tag, while remaining miminally diversed from the original image in the sense of error power.
 It is this poisoned image that carries the true semantics.
 Afterwards, a \emph{poison mask} is obtained by pixel-wise differentiating the original image from the poisoned one.
-Seen from the semantic \ac{pld} perspective, the poison mask carries a random knowlege that maintains the confidentiality of the true semantics, when both the semantic codec and the deceptive message are leaked~\cite{HZS+2025semantic}.
-The original image and the poison mask are then multiplexed and sent together, \revtwo{supposed to be decoded by \emph{Bob} separately for construction of the poisoned image.
-Specifically, while \ac{venena} is agnostic to the multiplexing method, in this work we apply a power-domain non-orthogonal multiplexing, where the original image is allocated with significantly higher power than the poison mask, so that it can be first decoded treating the poison mask as a weak inteference.
-Subsequently, the decoded original image is subtracted from the received signal, and the poison mask can be decoded from the residual signal (known as the technique of \ac{sic}~\cite{SSC+2013successive}).
+Seen from the semantic \ac{pld} perspective, the poison mask carries a random \revthree{knowledge} that maintains the confidentiality of the true semantics, when both the semantic codec and the deceptive message are leaked~\cite{HZS+2025semantic}.
+The original image and the poison mask are then multiplexed and sent together, {supposed to be decoded by \emph{Bob} separately for construction of the poisoned image.
+Specifically, while \ac{venena} is agnostic to the multiplexing method, in this work we apply a power-domain non-orthogonal multiplexing, where the original image is allocated with significantly higher power than the poison mask, so that it can be first decoded treating the poison mask as a weak inteference. \revthree{This introduction of inteference, of course, will reduce the \ac{sinr} of the received original image and therewith the classification accuracy for both \emph{Bob} and \emph{Eve}.} Subsequently, the decoded original image is subtracted from the received signal, and the poison mask can be decoded from the residual signal (known as the technique of \ac{sic}~\cite{SSC+2013successive}).